Tour du Mont Blanc Highlights — 5 Day Itinerary

 If you’ve always wanted to hike the world-famous Tour du Mont Blanc, but you can never find the time to do the whole circuit, this is the place for you.

 This is the perfect short version of the TMB, still hiking through 3 countries, exploring some of the most diverse alpine landscapes.
 Yes, you will see Mont Blanc, the glaciers, the sharp mountain peaks, the winding valleys, and the green pastures.
-If somebody asked you how it was on Tour du Mont Blanc, they would think you’ve hiked the whole.
+If somebody asked you how it was on Tour du Mont Blanc, they would think you had hiked the whole trail.

 Combing our off-trail research and hiking experience, we take your wishes and preferences to best advise you on which specific route to take.
 We then book all of your accommodations and other services that you need.
 And a few weeks before setting off, you’ll get the detailed itinerary with the planned GPS route, and you’re ready to go.